rmosolgo/batmanjs.github.io/docs/configuration.md

 ### pathToApp
 __Default: `"/"`__

-Use this if your batman.js app is loaded at a specific path (rather than `/`).
-For example, if you load your app at `/app`, you'd configure batman.js:
+Use this if your batman.js app is loaded from a path other than `/`.
+For example, if you load your app at `/app`, you'd use:

 {% highlight coffeescript %}
   Batman.config.pathToApp = '/app'
 {% endhighlight %}

-Any batman.js-generated routes will be prefixed with `/app`.
+Any generated routes will be then be prefixed with `/app`.

 ### pathToHTML
 __Default: `"/html"`__

-If the app hasn't already loaded the HTML to render a view, it will request the HTML by AJAX. `pathToHTML` will be used as a prefix for batman.js's HTML requests.
+If the app hasn't already loaded the HTML to render a view, it will request the HTML with an AJAX request. `pathToHTML` is used as the prefix for these requests.

 The [`Batman.rails`](https://github.com/batmanjs/batman/blob/master/src/extras/batman.rails.coffee) extra sets `Batman.config.pathToHTML= '/assets/batman/html'`.

 ### fetchRemoteHTML
 __Default: `true`__

-batman.js fetches HTML for views which aren't loaded yet.
-If `fetchRemoteHTML` is false, batman.js throws an error if needed HTML is not found in the DOM.
-(The [`data-defineview` binding](/docs/api/batman.view_bindings.html#data-view) may be used to provide HTML in the DOM.)
+batman.js automatically fetches a view's HTML if it hasn't been loaded yet.
+If `fetchRemoteHTML` is false, an error will be thrown instead.

 ### usePushState
 __Default: `true`__

 Set to `false` to use batman.js's hashbang navigator instead of the (default) `pushState` navigator.
-(Don't worry, batman.js gracefully degrades to the hashbang navigator automatically if `pushState` isn't supported.)
+Note: the `pushState` navigator automatically degrades to the hashbang navigator if not supported by the browser.

 ### protectFromCSRF
 __Default: `false`__